Museums, Science & Technology Museum, Art Collection

 Dissociation & Neglect

-• Utilizing cabinets, drawers, widespan shelving, and hanging racks to accommodate several sizes of objects to be stored in close proximity while maintaining easy access.
+- Utilize cabinets, drawers, widespan shelving, and hanging art racks to accommodate varying sizes of objects in close proximity while maintaining easy access

 Relative Humidity

-As different collections have different requirements, there is no one correct relative humidity level.
 Low relative humidity can lead to drying and cracking, while high relative humidity can encourage mold growth.
+It’s important to understand the requirements of your collections and adjust the humidity accordingly.

-• Sealed cabinets can help maintain more constant climate condition.
+- Use sealed cabinets to help maintain a more constant climate

 Next Up in Museums